It's hard to believe this is already a 12 year old movie |

 In its brief moment of glory, the 4 years between the original movie and Reloaded, the Matrix franchise had time to spawn several other media releases, such as anime short movies and a string of video games, including the MMO "The Matrix Online" (which has since been shut down).

-the two sequels had already done much to kill the coolness factor of anything Matrix related
+By the time that "The Matrix Online" launched, the two sequels had already done much to kill the coolness factor of anything Matrix related |

 After the movie trilogy bombed with the release of Revolutions, I don't think we have seen any new announcement on Matrix related products.